-You must file this form if all of the following apply (for exceptions, see Special Rules below):
+You must file this form if all of the following apply.
+(For exceptions, see Special Rules on this page.)

-- You sold or otherwise disposed of your home (whether or not you realized a gain). - Your original mortgage loan was provided after December 31, 1990. - You received a Federal mortgage subsidy (see above).
+- You sold or otherwise disposed of your home (whether or not you realized a gain). - Your original mortgage loan was provided after December 31, 1990. - You received a federal mortgage subsidy (see Federal Mortgage Subsidy above).